DruidSmith/docker-arcgis/README.md

 # ArcGIS For Server On Docker

-The following steps will bootstrap a Linux flavored [ArcGIS for Server](http://www.esri.com/software/arcgis/arcgisserver) in a [docker](https://www.docker.com/) container.
+The following steps will bootstrap a Linux (Centos) instance of [ArcGIS for Server](http://www.esri.com/software/arcgis/arcgisserver) in a [docker](https://www.docker.com/) container.

 ## Start A Machine